kaungmyat128/devops_coursework/Use_Case_Description.md

 <b> Success End Condition </b><br>
-A report is available for Data Analyst to view population report of all countries in the world.
+A report is available for Data Analyst to view population report of all countries in the world / in each continent / in each region.

 <b> Failed End Condition </b><br>
 No report is produced.